© David Dixon and licensed for reuse under this Creative Commons Licence

 In recent years the beachfront at Colwyn Bay has been transformed with the multimillion pound Porth Eirias ('Park by the sea') waterside development.
 This features a watersports centre, shops and restaurant.

 The beach itself is the whole reason the resort exists in the first place.
 A generous stretch of fine golden sand backed by a seawall and promenade.
 As you would expect from a Blue Flag beach there are no shortage of facilities along the beachfront or in the town, which is only a few minutes walk away.

-Towards the middle of the beach is the Victoria Pier; dating back to the turn of the century, the pier is now in a sorry state after a number of failed regeneration bids.
+Towards the middle of the beach are the remains of Victoria Pier; dating back to the turn of the century, this stump of a pier is now in a sorry state after a number of failed regeneration bids.
 Closed to the public, there is talk of demolishing the pier or building a new pier.